rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 Cloud Block Storage (CBS) is not meant as a direct replacement of any existing Rackspace products (shared or dedicated).
-CBS allows Rackspace Cloud customers to add "a la carte" storage to their existing next generation Cloud Servers and should be considered a complementary cloud-based storage offering that rounds out our entire storage portfolio.
+CBS allows Rackspace Cloud customers to add *a la carte* storage to their existing next generation Cloud Servers and should be considered a complementary cloud-based storage offering that rounds out our entire storage portfolio.